henry-shen/links-typescript-api/README.md

 # Links API

-## Infra required to run this API server
+## What's required to run this API

 -NodeJS (preferably the latest version but should work for Node 12 and onwards)

--PostgreSQL
+-PostgreSQL (not required, see below)

 ## Getting started